arcium-hq/agave/SECURITY.md

 If you do not receive a response in the advisory, send an email to security@solana.com with the full URL of the advisory you have created.
-DO NOT include attachments or provide detail sufficient for exploitation regarding the security issue in this email. **Only provide such details in the advisory**.
+DO NOT include attachments or provide details sufficient for exploitation regarding the security issue in this email. **Only provide such details in the advisory**.

 If you do not receive a response from security@solana.com please followup with